Options With Guards in Sacramento, CA

 A night guard is a clear, tray-like appliance worn while a patient is sleeping.
-There are several reasons why a patient may need a night-guard and two of the most common reasons include protecting teeth from night-time grinding and/or clenching.
+There are several reasons why a patient may need a night guard and two of the most common reasons include protecting teeth from night-time grinding and/or clenching.
 This destructive activity (grinding and/ or clenching) is called “bruxism”.
 In patients with these conditions, unless a nightguard is worn, with time, the teeth can wear down, causing the patient’s bite to change, with such changes leading to possible chronic jaw joint problems and teeth problems such as sensitivity, severe wear, pain and, in extreme cases, tooth loss.

 Jaw Joint Problems: TMD/TMJ

 Patients with an improper bite (a malocclusion) may suffer from jaw joint pain known as TMD or temporomandibular joint disorder (also commonly referred to as “TMJ”).
-This situation happens when the jaws joints do not stay properly in the bony joint sockets, leading the joint complex to wear and causing the surrounding tissues and muscles to fatigue.
+This situation happens when the jaw joints do not stay properly in the bony joint sockets, leading the joint complex to wear and causing the surrounding tissues and muscles to fatigue.

-Bite Splint Therapy
+Bite Splint Therapy in Sacramento

 What is a Bite Splint?